mvoronoy/OP.MagicTrie/impl/op/flur/README.md

 - Processing
 - Consumption.

-And of course, developer can provide own implementation.
+And of course, developers can provide own implementation.

 ## Getting started
 Let's start from simple.
 Let's evaluate square of each integer in some std::vector: